manishshettym/WhatsEpoch/README.md

  ![alt text](https://twilio-cms-prod.s3.amazonaws.com/images/Selection_273.width-800.png)
 #### Step 3: Create a whatsapp sandbox on your twillio account and a WhatsApp contact for your notifications
  1. Go to the WhatsApp page in the Twilio Console and activate the sandbox.
  2. You will be redirected to the page above which instructs you how to connect to your sandbox by sending a WhatsApp message through your device.
-In my case, I’m required to send join yourself-facing to +14155238886.
+In my case, I’m required to send "join yourself-facing" to +14155238886.
 #### Step4: Use [whatsapp_sender](https://github.com/ManishShettyM/WhatsEpoch/blob/master/whatsapp_sender.py) as a reference and add the necessary messages to your training file

 ### and et voilà, there is your cool notifier for a calm night of sleep.